Depth-Oriented Psychotherapy for People Under Sustained Pressure

 You function well externally but feel internally overextended

-This work is not about optimisation or performance enhancement.
-It is about understanding and restructuring the patterns that maintain strain, so that responsibility can be carried with greater steadiness.
+This work is about understanding and restructuring the patterns that maintain strain, so that responsibility can be carried with greater steadiness.

-Beyond formal qualifications, my own experience within performance-driven environments has shaped my understanding of internal pressure, self-critique and responsibility.
-I know how easily competence can coexist with strain, and how difficult it can be to disengage from expectation.
+Beyond formal qualifications, my own experience of sustained pressure has shaped my understanding of what it actually feels like to carry responsibility over a long period of time.
+I know how easily competence can coexist with strain, and how difficult it can be to disengage from expectation when it has become part of how you understand yourself.

-This lived context informs my clinical work.
+That experience informs my clinical work directly.
 It allows me to recognise the subtle ways pressure embeds itself in thought patterns, behaviour and identity, and to approach that material with steadiness rather than judgement.

 Competitive athletics

 Competing at junior national and university level in rowing required sustained discipline, focus and tolerance for pressure.
-Those experiences shaped my understanding of how performance culture can strengthen resilience while also intensifying internal strain.
+Those experiences gave me a direct understanding of how high expectations can build capacity while quietly intensifying internal strain.

 Education and teaching

-Nearly two decades teaching in secondary and higher education required clarity of thought, structured communication and close attention to individual development.
-Working in demanding academic settings deepened my awareness of the pressures faced by students and professionals alike.
+Nearly two decades teaching in secondary and higher education, across the United States and the United Kingdom, required clarity of thought, structured communication and close attention to how individuals develop under pressure.
+Working closely with students navigating high expectations deepened my understanding of the psychological patterns that emerge under sustained demand.

 International experience

-Living and working in different countries exposed me to varied professional cultures and expectations.
-Adapting across these environments strengthened my sensitivity to context, transition and identity.
+Living and working across different countries exposed me to varied professional cultures and expectations.
+Adapting across those environments deepened my sensitivity to context, transition and the way identity shifts when familiar structures fall away.

 Personal transitions

-Like many people I now work with, I have navigated significant career transitions and periods of professional uncertainty.
-These experiences reinforced my respect for the psychological demands that accompany responsibility and change.
+Like many of the people I now work with, I have navigated significant career transitions and periods of professional uncertainty.
+Those experiences gave me a direct and lasting respect for the psychological weight that accompanies change.

 Academic Formation